-In the event of key compromise of the a Root or Sub-CA Private Key, the Apple Public CA will use the practice in Section 5.7.3.
+In the event of key compromise of the a Root or Sub-CA Private Key, the Apple Public CA will use the practice in [Section 5.7.3](#).

-In the event that a Subscriber's Private Key is reported as comprised by a party other than the Subscriber, the Apple Public CA will request that this party proves possession of the Private Key by either submitting it via email, as part of the Certificate Problem Report; or, sign a randomly generated string provided by the Apple Public CA as a follow up to the initial report.
+In the event that a Subscriber's Private Key is reported as comprised by a party other than the Subscriber, the Apple Public CA will request that this party proves possession of the Private Key by either submitting it via email, as part of the Certificate Problem Report; or, by signing a randomly generated string provided by the Apple Public CA as a follow up to the initial report.
+If possession is proved, the Apple Public CA will revoke all instances of that key across all Subscribers.